-The Biggest Financial Trading Scandals
+The Worlds Biggest Financial Scandals

-Unfortunately, when people in trusted positions get this appetite for making more money, it can involve a high level of fraud and big losses to the detriment of others.
+Unfortunately, when people in trusted positions get this appetite for making more money, it can involve a high level of fraud and significant losses to the detriment of others.
 While the majority enjoy trading within the rules and restrictions, sometimes there are those that become far too greedy.

-We take a look at 5 of the largest and most well documented trading scandals, the people behind them and the scams that they operated.
+We take a look at 5 of the largest and most well-documented trading scandals, the people behind them and the scams that they operated.
 How much money did they manage to defraud, how did they do it and ultimately how were their crimes uncovered and what were the consequences?

 In this guide, you will learn:

 - Different types of scams and frauds operated

 - The amount of money they managed to defraud

 - How these fraudsters ultimately met their demise